UBC-MDS/canadacovidmetrics-r/README.md

 ## Summary

-This package allows users to obtain key metrics on COVID-19 situation in Canada at national or provincial level for a specific time period.
-The 4 functions will return key metrics, including total cumulative cases, total cumulative deaths, total cumulative recovered cases and total cumulative vaccine completion, using data from [OpenCovid API](https://opencovid.ca/api/).
-The users may use the key metrics to conduct further analyses on COVID-19 situation in Canada.
+This package allows users to obtain key metrics on the COVID-19 situation in Canada at a national or provincial level for a specific time period.
+The package contains 4 functions, each of which returns a key metric relating to COVID-19 in Canada.
+The 4 metrics are: reported cases, reported deaths, reported recoveries, and reported vaccinations.
+The results returned relect both point-in-time as well as cumulative quantities.
+This package leverages [OpenCovidAPI](https://opencovid.ca/api/), which exposes reliable data to be consumed by users of this package.

 ## Functions

 There are 4 functions in this package:

--   `get_cases` Query total cumulative cases with ability to specify province and date range of returned data.
+-   `get_cases` Query reported cases with ability to specify location grouping and date range of returned data.

--   `get_deaths` Query total cumulative deaths with ability to specify province and date range of returned data.
+-   `get_deaths` Query reported deaths with ability to specify location grouping and date range of returned data.

--   `get_recoveries` Query total cumulative recovered cases with ability to specify province and date range of returned data.
+-   `get_recoveries` Query reported recoveries with ability to specify location grouping and date range of returned data.

--   `get_vaccinations` Query total cumulative vaccine completion with ability to specify province and date range of returned data.
+-   `get_vaccinations` Query reported vaccinations with ability to specify location grouping and date range of returned data.

 ## Installation